Seasonal Window Care: Preparing Your Windows for Summer

 Tip #5: Check Weatherstripping

-Even small gaps around your windows can let in hot air and humidity.
-Our windows all come equipped with fin-seal weatherstripping.
+Bonus Fact: Our windows all come equipped with fin-seal weatherstripping.
 If you don’t know what that means, no worries, it’s a special weatherstripping that locks into the sashes(the slidey part of your window), and it’s like whale teeth as in it’s fuzzy rather than rubbery.
-If your windows’ weatherstripping has disintegrated, torn, or is coming loose from your window this will also affect your home’s energy efficiency.
-Be on the lookout for drafts, not the bone-chilling scary movie kind, but the kind that leaves you warm and sticky.

 Tip #6: Use Window Treatments